Frederick, Wappingers eye sectional success after trying offseason

 Olivia Frederick has been here before — and beyond.
 The Wappingers gymnast dedicates more than five hours each day to practice and has performed at the highest level of state competition.

-In fact, the John Jay High School junior dazzled in a Section 1 Division II meet earlier this week.
+In fact, the John Jay High School junior dazzled in a the Section 1 Division II meet earlier this week.

 But entering the sectional championships on Thursday, in which she will be among the favorites, Frederick admits she is nervous.